 By Ella Woszczyk, Second Year English

-Glastonbury organisers were perhaps left surprised when this years’ poster line up (revealed March 3) was met with negative public backlash due to their all-white-male headliner selection.
-Guns ‘N’ Roses, Arctic Monkeys, and Elton John grab the top Friday, Saturday, and Sunday performance slots, whilst the festivals array of female artists fill supporting roles.
+Glastonbury organisers were perhaps surprised when this years’ poster line up (revealed March 3) received public backlash due to the all-white-male headliner selection.
+Guns ‘N’ Roses, Arctic Monkeys, and Elton John grab the top Friday, Saturday, and Sunday performance slots, whilst the festival's array of female artists fill supporting roles.

 American singer-songwriter, Lana Del Rey, was particularly vocal about her disappointment.
 Despite brandishing over 40 million monthly Spotify Listeners, the alphabetised graphic originally featured Lana on its seventh row, beneath artists with notably smaller followings.
 Taking to her private Instagram shortly after the release, Lana expressed her reluctance to still perform: ‘Well I’m actually headlining the 2nd stage.
 But since there was no consideration for announcing that.
 We’ll see’.

 Glastonbury’s line-up graphic has since been updated to reflect the status of ‘major’ artists, but it has prompted further conversation.
 What would a sufficiently diverse line-up look like and are festival organisers doing all they can to deliver such?

 Annual music festivals have become highly anticipated and sought after events for all age groups and demographics.
 A report run by Statista identified just under 34 million attendees in 2019 in the UK alone.
 A report run by Ticketmaster in the same year also identified that ‘29% [of the 4000 UK festival punters interviewed] feel there is not enough diversity in festival line-ups, with 47% wanting better gender representation among artists appearing.
 Three in ten (29%) also say that the gender balance of line-ups is something they actively consider when choosing a festival to attend.’